Tarter 300 lb. Farm and Ranch Equipment ATV 5-Bushel Pull-Behind Spreader/Trail Feeder – 212853799

 ATVS

 Year 300 (CCC) was a leap year starting on Monday (link will display the full calendar) of the Julian calendar.
 At the time, it was known as the Year of the Consulship of Constantius and Valerius (or, less frequently, year 1053 Ab urbe condita).
-The denomination 300 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.
+The denomination 300 for this year has been used since the early Middle Ages / Medieval period, when the Latin language term / abbreviation "Anno Domini" ("In the year of Our Lord") for the calendar era became the prevalent universal / worldwide method for naming and numbering years.
+First beginning in Europe at the end of the Roman Empire (after the split of the Western Roman Empire and Eastern Roman Empire (later Byzantine Empire) in the early Middle Ages / Medieval period.

 5 (five) is a number, numeral and digit.
 It is the natural number, and cardinal number, following 4 and preceding 6, and is a prime number.